15 Population simulations

 eventTable <- IQReventTable(eventData, regression = paraNames)

-Table 8.2: Event table to simulate individual predictions of theophilline PK
+Table 8.3: Table 8.3: Event table to simulate individual predictions of theophilline PK

 ID TIME ADM AMT TINF ka CL Vc